Use of Sleeping Pills During Pregnancy – Is It Safe?

 Zolpidem extended-release (Ambien CR) | Yes | Yes | Yes |

-This table represents the medication that might make you fall asleep, help you stay asleep, and the ones that are addictive.
-Some people can sleep, but they have a problem staying asleep as they get up regularly and ultimately they are sleep deprived.
-So choosing the one that is best for you is a little tough so it is always better to take the suggestion from a doctor.
+This table represents the medications that might help you fall asleep, help you stay asleep, and are addictive.
+Some people can sleep, but they have a problem staying asleep because they get up regularly and are ultimately sleep-deprived.
+So choosing the one that is best for you is a little tough, so it is always better to take the suggestion from a doctor.

 Factors Affecting Sleep in Pregnant Women

 There are many factors that affect sleep patterns in pregnant women.
-These factors can be easily eliminated when caught early on in their inception.
+These factors, when identified early, can be easily managed, empowering you to take control of your sleep.
 The main factors are:

 - Anxiety